-From Addiction to PTSD, Horses Whisper to Our Veterans
+From Barn to Couch, Horse Therapy Comes to Our Veterans

 My eyes were opened to equine therapy in an isolated spot out near Augusta, Georgia.
 With a dusty, red clay road going in and bordered by tall Southern pines, the recovery center was truly an oasis.
 If you didn’t know it, you’d never guess that there was a stable and a small corral fill with big, beautiful horses.

-In that backwoods locale, recovering drug addicts gladly walk a mile and a half to work with their therapy horses every day.
-For these men and women, their time with the horses was a walk on the clouds compared to an addicted life.
+In that backwoods locale, patients gladly walk a mile and a half to work with their therapy horses every day.
+For these men and women, their time with the horses was a walk on the clouds compared to a dependent life.
 Guiding both human and horse was an equine therapist named Roy.
 Roy was able to use the way of the horse to get at some very human emotions and issues and go from there.
 I’ve seen it firsthand: horse therapy works.

 Horses and humans enjoy a special history, and this new chapter propels the healing power of nature for our Veterans and their families with PTSD and depression.
 HorsePlay in St. Augustine is that next chapter.
 We are overjoyed as we invite our local Veteran families to this special place.